Forex Market Sessions: How Time Works

 Hours: 00:00 UTC to 09:00 UTC

-Tokyo is where Asian market hours really get going.
-Volume picks up considerably, especially on major currency pairs involving JPY: USD/JPY, EUR/JPY, and AUD/JPY are the most active.
+The Tokyo session marks the beginning of the main Asian trading period.
+Volume increases noticeably, especially on major currency pairs involving JPY: USD/JPY, EUR/JPY, and AUD/JPY are the most active.

 For Dhaka-based traders, Tokyo runs from around 06:00 to 15:00 local time, a reasonable daytime window especially for JPY pairs or quieter, more structured conditions.